Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Specifications Suitable for Continual Learning

 The methods of~\cite{hahn2019omega,bozkurt2019control} may produce product MDPs that are not communicating (see Example~\ref{example:noncommunication}).
 This means that a single continuing run of the MDP may not explore all relevant states and actions.
-Thus, previous methods are not guaranteed to converge in this setting.
+Thus, these methods are not guaranteed to converge without episodic resetting.
 We studied if this behavior affects these prior methods in practice.
 As a baseline, we include our proposed approach.
 Instead of tuning hyperparameters for each method, where hyperparameters that lead to convergence may not exist, we take a sampling approach.
 We select a wide distribution over hyperparameters for each method and sample $200$ hyperparameter combinations for each method and example.
 We then train for $10$ million steps on each combination.
 The selected hyperparameter distribution is $\alpha \sim \mathcal{D}(0.01, 0.5)$, $\varepsilon \sim \mathcal{D}(0.01, 1.0)$, $c \sim \mathcal{D}(1, 200)$, $\eta \sim \mathcal{D}(0.01, 0.5)$, $\zeta \sim \mathcal{D}(0.5, 0.995)$, $\gamma_B \sim \mathcal{D}(0.5, 0.995)$, and $\gamma \sim \mathcal{D}(0.99, 0.99999)$ where $\mathcal{D}(a,b)$ is a log-uniform distribution from $a$ to $b$.
 The end points of these distributions and the training amount are selected by finding hyperparameters which lead to convergence in the episodic setting for these methods.

 Figure~\ref{fig:continuing} shows the resulting distribution over runs.
-A distribution entirely at $0$ ($1$) indicates that all sampled runs produced strategies that satisfy the specification with probability $0$ ($1)$. \emph{For many examples, prior approaches have no successful hyperparameter combinations, with distributions centered entirely at $0$.} However, our proposed approach always have some hyperparameters that lead to optimal, probability $1$, strategies, as indicated by the tails of the distributions touching the probability $1$ region of the plot.
+A distribution entirely at $0$ ($1$) indicates that all sampled runs produced strategies that satisfy the specification with probability $0$ ($1)$.

+\emph{For many examples, prior approaches have no successful hyperparameter combinations, with distributions centered entirely at $0$.} However, our proposed approach always have some hyperparameters that lead to optimal, probability $1$, strategies, as indicated by the tails of the distributions touching the probability $1$ region of the plot.